NFL bubble watch: 32 veterans who could be cut before Week 1

 Wide receiver Seth Roberts

 This is with a caveat, of course.
 If newly acquired receiver Martavis Bryant is indeed slapped with a suspension by the NFL, as feared by the Raiders, then Roberts' footing as Oakland's No. 3 receiver, behind Amari Cooper and Jordy Nelson, would seemingly be strengthened.
 Still, Roberts, who is entering his fourth NFL season as an undrafted player, has much to prove to new coach Jon Gruden and his staff after having consistency issues last season.
-Roberts signed a three-year, $12 million contract extension with $6.45 million guaranteed at the start of training camp last season, and responded with 43 catches, on 65 targets, for 455 yards and a touchdown in 2017.
+Roberts signed a three-year, $12 million contract extension with $6.45 million guaranteed at the start of training camp last season, and responded with 43 catches on 65 targets for 455 yards and a touchdown in 2017.
 The Raiders are 10-0 in games in which Roberts scores, but his relatively decent-sized contract could be on the market.
 Also, keep an eye on Pro Bowl left tackle Donald Penn, who is entering his 12th season, especially with Oakland using the No. 15 overall draft pick on Kolton Miller. -- Paul Gutierrez

 AFC SOUTH